Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 # Release Management #

-### Publishing A New Beta Release ###
+### Publishing A New Release ###

+GitHub Actions will upload binaries (Linux & macOS) when any release is published on GitHub.<br>
-AppVeyor (windows) is configured to upload files to GitHub Releases whenever a
+AppVeyor is configured to upload binaries (Windows) to GitHub Releases whenever a
 <kbd>tag</kbd> is pushed.<br>
-Github will upload files when any release is published on Github.<br>
 You can create a tag when publishing a (pre-)release, but you can also push one manually and use it in the release.